sarahciston/codingcare/posts/guide.md

 The time we offer each other matters.
 Sharing it with our active and equal attention is one of the most generous things we can offer to one another.

->"It's really reassuring to always come back to this environment of, "Okay, [...] you can go on your own journey at your own pace.
+"It's really reassuring to always come back to this environment of, "Okay, [...] you can go on your own journey at your own pace.
 And you can explore your own things and there's no one right way to code.”
+{: .quote }

->>-Katherine Yang, she/her, BA Media Arts + Practice, Minor Linguistics, Minor Computer Science, USC
+-Katherine Yang, she/her, BA Media Arts + Practice, Minor Linguistics, Minor Computer Science, USC {: .quote .attrib }

 ### Believe in snacks

 Seriously, snacks are essential.
 Without fail, when I asked what makes our community thrive, everyone said: SNACKS!
 Support snacks at all costs.
 Snacks are magic.
 How do snacks do it?
 I don't know, ask snacks.
 Make sure you budget for snacks.

->"While this is a cliche food has always brought people together.
+"While this is a cliche food has always brought people together.
 Snacking together in the basement brought out some of the best discussions and ideas I have entertained in college."
+{: .quote }

->>—Ada Toydemir, they/them, MS Computer Science, USC
+—Ada Toydemir, they/them, MS Computer Science, USC
+{: .quote .attrib }

->"I think the snacks were definitely a big draw in the beginning.
+"I think the snacks were definitely a big draw in the beginning.
 They would still be now, except for COVID."
+{: .quote }

->>–Katherine Yang, she/her, BA Media Arts + Practice, Minor Linguistics, Minor Computer Science, USC
+–Katherine Yang, she/her, BA Media Arts + Practice, Minor Linguistics, Minor Computer Science, USC {: .quote .attrib }

->"I think I think food was a huge component.
+"I think I think food was a huge component.
 It brings people together, it puts people on the same level.
 Whenever people dine together, it levels the playing field, and it kind of brings a sense of equality.
 That's important."
+{: .quote }

->>–Samir Ghosh, they/them, PhD student, UC Santa Cruz; former assistant director, USC Ahmanson Lab
+–Samir Ghosh, they/them, PhD student, UC Santa Cruz; former assistant director, USC Ahmanson Lab {: .quote .attrib }

 Look for snacks that are computer keyboard friendly – nothing too sticky, no tipsy liquids.
 A mix of salty and sweet is good, a mix of healthful and less-than-healthful.
 Throw in a few apples, I guess?
 Single-serving items that avoid much plastic wrapping are ideal: popcorn, pretzels, gummies, satsuma oranges.
 If you have a Trader Joes in your area, we recommend the Sour Scandanavian Swimmers.